facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.0/Selphid_Component.md

 **type:** *boolean*

-Determines whether you wish the widget to start in full screen mode, hiding the status bar.
+Determines whether you wish the component to start in full screen mode, hiding the status bar.

     **fullscreen**: true;